 In New York State, ASD can only be diagnosed by a licensed psychologist or physician.
 A diagnosis is made on the presence or absence of certain observable behaviors.
 Qualified professionals should perform a comprehensive evaluation to determine the presence of symptoms and the impact that these symptoms have on an individual’s life.

 There are many empirically-validated diagnostic instruments that a professional may use to make a diagnosis.
 Multiple symptoms must be found in all three core areas- socialization, communication, and repetitive/restrictive behaviors and must have a substantial impact on an individual’s daily life.

 What causes ASD?

-Although there is no cure for Autism, with early, intensive intervention children can make substantial gains.
+Although there is no cure for autism, children can make substantial gains with early intensive intervention.

-The most effective approaches require large amounts of time and effort from therapists, teachers and parents.
-Interventions that have been found most effective for Autism are those based on principals of Applied Behavior Analysis (ABA).
-Effective ABA programs begin early in life, target all areas of development, and are delivered intensively (between 25-40 hours per week).
+The most effective approaches require large amounts of time and effort from therapists, teachers, and parents.
+Interventions that have been found most effective for autism are those based on principles of applied behavior analysis (ABA).
+Effective ABA programs begin early in life, target all areas of development, and are delivered intensively (between 25 to 40 hours per week).
 The focus of treatment involves building skills in all areas of development in order help a child learn, play, interact with others and become as independent as possible.
-Research indicates that children with a normal IQ, who receive early intensive behavioral treatment, and develop speech before age five tend to have the best prognosis.
+Research indicates that children with a normal IQ, who receive early intensive behavioral treatment, and develop speech before age 5 tend to have the best prognosis.

-While there are no medications that can cure Autism Spectrum Disorders, they can help manage some of the associated symptoms including aggression, anxiety and attention.
+While there are no medications that can cure autism spectrum disorders, they can help manage some of the associated symptoms including attention, anxiety, and aggression.